stanmaz/BBOalert/README.md

 - vulnerability-dependent openings by using @v or @v tags
 - seat-dependent openings by using @1 @2 @3 and @4 tags

 The selection is done automatically if the block name contains any @ tag.
 This selection can be then manually overridden by the user during the game.
-Combinig tags is allowed.
+Combining tags is allowed.
 In this example :

     Option,Opening @v@3@4